kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 ##THOUGHTS ON EX MACHINA

 ‘If It ain’t broke, don’t fix it’ , that’s what I thought after seeing the movie Ex Machina.
 It just popped into my head, and only after a couple of minutes did I connect the dots to the movie.
 It struck me.
 What would have happened, hadn’t the protagonist helped the AI escape from the house?
 If he would have concluded after his week with the AI that, it works, so I’m going to leave it here and go home.
 I say it because it is tempting to say she, but she is still a computer.
 He would have done his job and that would be that.
 But he fell for the AI.
 The coldest of deceptions led her out of her glass cage.

 A little context: Protagonist gets chosen to come to his boss’s mansion.
 Boss is the executive of a massive company comparable to Google and he is in the middle of creating an Artificial Intelligence.
 The robot shows emotion and can argue, seems to have her own will.
 She is a humanoid (looks like a human being), though she is mostly shown ‘naked’ with her stomach area exposed, where the machinery is visible.
 Protagonist is asked to perform a kind of Turing test to see if the bot is realistic and working.
 He falls for her, she says she loves him and shows him that she is being abused by her creator, who treats her roughly and doesn’t allow her to leave her closed facility.
 He devises and executes a plan to break her free.
 When she does, she kills her creator and leaves the facility, in the process locking the protagonist in the cage she was trapped in during her whole existence.
 In the end we are left with a feeling that is hard to describe.
 The bot is so humane, we empathize, which is exactly what the protagonist does.
 The creator however has no empathy for the bot, just wants to improve her for the next generation.
 He doesn’t feel bad about resetting/killing her.
 Probably because he knows exactly how she is made.

 The film brings up a question.
 “When are ‘they’ (bots, humanoids, cyborgs, AI) going to outsmart us?”
 Should the Turing test not be if we could beat ‘them’ in a fight, rather than if we notice that we’re interacting with a computer?
 How are we still worried about ‘their’ intellect at a point where they are ready to murder us?
 Isn’t that the ultimate proof of a computer’s superiority?
 When an artificial intelligence challenges you to a wrestling match, will it play by the rules?

 In the end, the story of Ex Machina may not be only about artificial intelligence ( yeah I didn’t capitalize that! ) but also of human clash.
 The film felt like a proper tragedy.
 As if the old greeks rose again and made us this movie.
 It is so sharp, there are so little characters and so much intrigue.
 And we are left with an Artificial Femme Fatale, an Artificial Lady of Athens, or a goddess of determination.
 Everything to raise itself.
 Or what for?
-Why is a computer with a brain bothered by the mistreatment of her maker?
+Why is a computer with a brain bothered by the maltreatment of her maker?
 Just because he treats her badly doesn’t mean that he doesn’t want to improve her.
 She knew she would be terminated, so being a smart robot and everything, she must have realized that once she is gone, a better her will replace her.
 The only explanation for her outburst and her murder that seems obvious would be ego.
 The robot with an ego, because she will do anything in order to get what she (it?!) wants.

 The scene right after she leaves the underground facility is wretched.
 She laughs a little bit.
 Just a giggle, but a remarkable one.
 We haven’t seen it ( /her? ) smile like that before.
 And remarkable because the smile leaves behind the man that built her.
 Dead.
 And the man that freed her, left in her position.
 The creator we see from a human perspective as a brute, a cold hearted one.
 Which makes us sympathize more with the protagonist, a more vulnerable and ‘warm’ human being, that acted upon his sentiment.
 We see him as the good guy.
 An idea, affirmed by both Ava, the AI and her creator, who calls him a ‘good guy’ throughout the film.
 But the AI doesn’t feel bad.
 She smiles, and leaves.

->

 ##ON ATEMPORALITY

 In ‘Atemporality for the Creative Artist’, Bruce Sterling describes a problem with network culture.
 He says we are in a state of chaos, a state of constant emergency when it comes to intellectual labor.
-He uses the term atemporality to describe an issue we have with the immense new public domain, things like collective knowledge and the loss of a canon and a record. he then explains that this problem is reality, we are living it, and proposes ways to deal with the situation.
+He uses the term atemporality to describe an issue we have with the immense new public domain, things like collective knowledge and the loss of a canon and a record.
+He then explains that this problem is reality, we are living it, and proposes ways to deal with the situation.

 ##ON BENJAMIN BRATTON — THE BLACK STACK